addshore/gitanalysis/README.md

 **TODOs:**

+- Work for repos that don't have a "master" branch (like release prototype and arch docs)
 - Input of a date (rather than master), and git would be used to find a commit to look at per repo etc.
 - Think about allowing the definition of multiple teams?
 - Stop files from being allowed in multiple components? (maybe?)
 Maybe with regex includes and excludes?